 However, they must have been caught in utter surprise when they received communication that aid was coming.
 And guess what, at my 16th birthday, it was that very same couple who surprise me with a gift of my first personal ham radios.
 So what was left was for me to get licensed and get my call sign.

 It was full of wonders, love and memorable experiences.
 Those are the reasons why I decided to re-purpose this site after purchasing it recently.
 I knew that this is one thing that I wanted to do; to share my knowledge and experiences about amateur radio to the whole site.
 Maybe those who don’t feel the power of these radios may do so through the internet.

 However, the site was owned by a one Darrell and the website address used to be his call sign.
 There was a lot of information previously posted on the site.
 But it was a bit disjointed and had difficulties retrieving it, kind of just like when I was having difficulties losing some weight.
 But then I came across this diet that helped me shed away fat fast.

-We provide information about different radio devices, their service manual and their circuit diagrams in detail.
+We provide information about different devices of radio; their service manual and their circuit diagrams in detail.